Rio Carnival Parades 2027 | Types & Schedule Explained

 The Children's Parade

-Most samba schools have a children’s section and they perform as well during carnival, in the same manner as the main groups.
-In 2025, the children’s parade will happen on Tuesday, March 4th.
+Most samba schools have a children's section, and they perform as well during carnival, in the same manner as the main groups.
+The children's parade will happen during January 23rd, 24th and 30th with 3 samba schools performing on those days and the other 12 samba schools will perform on Friday, February 12th, before the Champions Parade.

 Alexandre Macieira | Riotur